A new look at the extraordinary life and work of the pop art superstar

 Andy Warhol was the son of immigrants who became an American icon.
-A shy observer who became the hub of New York’s social scene.
-An artist who embraced consumerism, celebrity and counter culture – changing modern art in the process.
+A shy gay man who became the hub of New York’s social scene.
+An artist who embraced consumerism, celebrity and counter culture – and changed modern art in the process.

 He was born in 1928 as Andrew Warhola to working class parents from present day Slovakia.
-In 1949 Warhol moved from Pittsburgh to New York, where he was later joined by his mother.
-Initially working as a commercial illustrator, his skill at transforming the imagery of American culture soon found its unforgettable realisation in his ground-breaking pop art.
+In 1949 he moved from Pittsburgh to New York.
+Initially working as a commercial illustrator, his skill at transforming the imagery of American culture soon found its realisation in his ground-breaking pop art.

-Popularly radical and radically popular, Warhol will emerge as an artist who reimagined what art could be in an age of immense social, political and technological change.
+Popularly radical and radically popular, Warhol was an artist who reimagined what art could be in an age of immense social, political and technological change.

 Organised by Tate Modern in collaboration with Museum Ludwig, Cologne.